 One big difference between people across the globe is individualism and collectivism.
 Individualism says, “I am my own person.
 I make my decisions concerning my life.
 No one else.
 My identity is found in what is unique about me.”
 People within collectivist cultures find their identity within their group or clan.
 The individual “is the sum of the community” (22).
 “Collectives are defined by the things they share with others, things such as shared blood, shared interests, shared history, shared land, and shared loyalty” (22).
 The authors write, “Collectivist people define who they are in relation to others.
 I might say, ‘I’m an honest guy.’
 A collectivist friend would reply, ‘Says who?’”
 (22).
 The group would decide to entrust certain values to someone who has proven themselves honest within the group.
 I, as an individualist, might get a personal reference by a few random people I know but who might not have any connection to each other.

-This matters because the biblical world was written in a collectivist world.
+This matters because the Scriptures were written in a collectivist world.
 If we forget that, and if we don’t know how these groups functioned, we will misread pivotal points of Scripture.
 Everyone tells stories, and everyone leaves gaps in the stories.
-The information that is left out is often assumed by that culture, and when we try to fill in the gaps with examples from our own culture (without properly understand the Bible’s culture), we misread the test and often miss key elements.
+The information that is left out is often assumed by that culture, and when we try to fill in the gaps with examples from our own culture (without properly understand the Bible’s culture), we misread the text and often miss key elements.

 For example, in Genesis 18 when Abraham sees three visitors, “He employees them to enjoy his household’s hospitality: ‘Ao Abraham hurried into the tent to Sarah.
 “Quick,” he said, “get three seats of the finest flour and knead it and bake some bread”’ (Gen 18:6)” (35).
 Then Abraham brings out curds, milk, and a calf he has prepared for his guests.
 Now, there is no bread.
 I’ve always read it as though Abraham was rushing to get things out and so Sarah hadn’t had time to make the bread yet.
 (Of course, I forgot that it took time to slaughter the calf and prepare it!).
 The authors’ collectivist friends pointed out to them that, because there was no bread, it seems as though “Sarah hadn’t bothered to make it” (36).
 The visitors ask Abraham where his wife is, and he tells them that she is “there in the tent” (Gen 18:9).
 She hasn’t even bothered to come out and honor the guests!
 The problem isn’t that Abraham was too quick and left the tent before Sarah could get out.
 Sarah is not hospitable at all!
 Yet one guest (God) graciously responds, “I will return to you about this time next year, and Sarah your wife will have a son.”
 Even when Sarah dismisses her guests and does nothing for them, God shows great grace toward her by keeping his promise to Abraham for a son.